People & Diversity

 A diverse workplace

-In 2022, Salling Group launched the initiative 'Openness about words', where we focus on the strengths of dyslexia and work actively to make it easier to be dyslexic in the group.
+In 2022, Salling Group launched the initiative 'Openness about words', where we focus on the strengths of dyslexia and work actively to make it easier to be dyslexic in the company.

 Specifically, we have made the reading and writing tool IntoWords from Vitec MV available to all employees who need it.
 We offer job-seeking candidates a non-verbal test as an alternative to personality and skills tests in the recruitment process.
-And not least, managers in the group conduct a webinar course on dyslexia; the role of managers in creating openness, breaking down prejudices and having a look, because dyslexics are generally stronger than average at, for example, visual and creative communication, relationships and complex problem solving.
-They are also introduced to the IntoWords program so they can support employees.
+And, not least, managers in the group conduct a webinar course on dyslexia, which includes the role of managers in creating openness, breaking down prejudices and being aware, because dyslexics are generally stronger than average at, for example, visual and creative communication, relationships and complex problem solving.
+They are also introduced to the IntoWords tool so they can support employees.

-At the same time, we have launched an internal campaign with, among other things, an online knowledge portal and, not least, visible role models who across the organization help to create openness and fact-based knowledge about dyslexia.
-Last, but not least, teachers on Salling Group's student courses have upgraded their skills in relation to being able to support dyslexic students in the best possible way.
-The effort resulted in Salling Group receiving the dyslexic-price 2022 from the the Danish Dyslexia Association in the same year.
+Alongside this, we have launched an internal campaign with, among other things, an online knowledge portal and, not least, visible role models who help to create openness and fact-based knowledge about dyslexia across the organisation.
+Last, but not least, teachers of Salling Group's student courses have upgraded their skills in relation to being able to support dyslexic students in the best possible way.
+In the very same year the initiative was launched, the effort resulted in Salling Group receiving the Dyslexic Prize for 2022 from the Danish Dyslexia Association.

 For many years, Salling Group has worked actively to offer veterans, including veterans with physical and mental disabilities, employment in store sales, storage and logistics.
-Veterans often have strong leadership qualities as well as logistical skills and are skilled at strengthening the community in a team.
-These are skills that can easily be translated into civilian workplaces, and at Salling Group we have been very successful with our veteran efforts, for which we have won the Veteran Award, among other things.
+Veterans often have strong leadership qualities as well as logistical skills, and they are skilled at strengthening the community in a team.
+These are skills that can be easily translated into civilian workplaces, and at Salling Group, we have been very successful with our veteran initiatives, for which we have won the Veteran Award, among other things.

-"For us, it is natural to reach out to the society we are part of.
-The veterans have made a huge effort for Denmark, and we are proud to be allowed to give something back to them and at the same time benefit from their experience and skills," stated by CEO Per Bank at the Veteran Award 2022.
+"For us, it is natural to reach out to the wider society to which we belong.
+The veterans have made a huge effort for Denmark, and we are proud to be able to give something back to them and at the same time benefit from their experience and skills," remarked CEO Per Bank at the Veteran Award 2022.

-The job centres offer group internships for particularly vulnerable citizens, who benefit from being able to lean on others with the same or similar problems that make it difficult to gain a foothold in the labor market.
-It can be anything from complicated diagnoses to labor market-cultural barriers, extraordinarily long unemployment, etc. I
+The job centres offer group internships for particularly vulnerable citizens, who benefit from being able to lean on others with the same or similar problems that make it difficult to gain a foothold in the labour market.
+This can be anything from complicated diagnoses to labour market-cultural barriers, extraordinarily long unemployment and so on.

 In the group internships, the participants can lean on each other's experiences and progress.
-And special resources are made available by the company and the job centre, where they work with the barriers and challenges that may exist and arise in order to achieve meeting stability and develop work ability, work identity, competences, etc.
+And special resources are made available by the company and the job centre, where they work with the barriers and challenges that may exist and arise in order to achieve stable attendance and develop work ability, work identity, competences and so on.

-By being met at eye level and with the right understanding of what is difficult, we generally find that the participants achieve a higher attendance rate, develop a job satisfaction and, over time, believe that there is room for them in the labor market or in the education system.
+By being met at eye level and with the right understanding of what is difficult, we generally find that the participants achieve a higher attendance rate, develop job satisfaction and, over time, believe that there is room for them in the labour market or in the education system.
 The courses are followed up closely via conversations and dialogue in interaction with the participants and with the job centres.
-It is a decisive factor for the success of the collaboration that there is constant close dialogue with the job centre, so that additional support can be provided immediately when something becomes difficult.
+It is a decisive factor for the success of the collaboration that there is constant close communication with the job centre, so that additional support can be provided as soon as difficult situations arise.

 Make the invisible visible.
 That was the message when we, as the first Danish retailer, entered the Sunflower Programme, which aims to help employees and customers make invisible disabilities and diagnoses visible.

-A yellow sunflower on a green background hangs from a lanyard around the neck and tells that the person wearing it may need extra understanding if it is difficult for example to read the name of a product, remember the code for the payment card or needs extra distance or time at checkout.
+A yellow sunflower on a green background hangs from a lanyard around the neck and signifies that the person wearing it may need extra understanding when things become difficult; for example, when reading the name of a product, remembering the pin code for a payment card or needing extra time or space at the checkout.

 With more than 65,000 purchased sunflower lanyards, we have been able to make everyday life a little bit easier for many customers and colleagues across the country.

-Since 2010, in collaboration with a number of municipalities, we have employed more than 1,000 young people with challenges in part-time jobs with mentoring to help them on the labor market.
+Since 2010, in collaboration with a number of municipalities, we have given part-time employment with mentoring to more than 1,000 young people with challenges to help them on the labour market.

-The offer has been a success, because the young people are offered a concrete initiative which gives them labor market-oriented skills and general education.
+The offer has been a success because the young people are offered a concrete initiative which gives them labour market-oriented skills and general education.
 The offer differs from the educational offers that this group often encounters.

-We collaborate with sheltered workshops etc. to send both individuals and entire groups to, for example, our Bilka warehouses, where the tasks are many and versatile - and there are therefore unique job opportunities for everyone.
+We collaborate with sheltered workshops and the like to send both individuals and entire groups to, for example, our Bilka warehouses, where the tasks are many and versatile – so there are unique job opportunities for everyone.

-The participants solve specific, limited tasks in close interaction with the pedagogue associated with the sheltered workshop.
-The tasks range from keeping track of the bottle room to washing baking trays to collecting baskets and other simple but important routine tasks.
+The participants solve specific, limited tasks in close interaction with the instructor associated with the sheltered workshop.
+The tasks range from keeping track of the bottle room and washing baking trays to collecting baskets and other simple but important routine tasks.

-It is our experience that, through the effort, the participants have a profitable contact with the world outside the sheltered workshop and benefit greatly from having their daily life in an ordinary workplace.
+It is our experience that, through the initiative, the participants enjoy a profitable contact with the world outside the sheltered workshop and benefit greatly from having their daily life in an ordinary workplace.

-In Salling Group, we get the pleasure of committed colleagues, who especially spread good mood in everyday life.
+At Salling Group, we get the pleasure of committed colleagues who are particularly good at spreading good humour in everyday life.

-Since the summer of 2018, we have collaborated with Gladfonden on the ´Flexuddannelsen´, which aims to develop the education area, so that people with STU education also have the opportunity to further their education and development.
+Since the summer of 2018, we have collaborated with Gladfonden on the ´Flexuddannelsen´ (flex-education), which aims to develop the field of education so people with the STU education – a programme for young people with cognitive and physical disabilities and other young people with special needs – can also have the opportunity to further their education and development.

 The training is carried out with real learning objectives, training in theoretical and practical skills and ends with an exam.
-At the same time, the student's functional level is clarified, so that at the end of the education it is determined whether the young person should have been granted, for example, a flex-job.
+At the same time, the student's functional level is ascertained so that, at the end of the education, it can be determined whether the young person should be granted a flex-job, for example.

-The experiences with the flexi-education speak for themselves – 90 percent of the students who complete the Flex-education subsequently go into work (primarily flex-jobs) or further education.
+The experiences with the flex-education speak for themselves – 90 percent of the students who complete the flex-education subsequently go into work (primarily flex-jobs) or further education.

-Salling Group collaborates with the National Association LEV to create jobs for people with cognitive disabilities.
-Our goal is to contribute to more developmentally disabled people becoming permanently attached to the labor market through a job with wage subsidy for people on supplementary disability pension.
+Salling Group collaborates with the national disability association LEV to create jobs for people with cognitive disabilities.
+Our goal is to contribute to more developmentally-disabled people becoming permanently attached to the labour market through a job with wage subsidies for people on supplementary disability pension.
 The job in a store or department store typically includes training in social, personal and, not least, professional skills.

-Since the collaboration was established in 2012, several hundred graduates from the National Association LEV have been employed in a job with a wage subsidy for supplementary disability pension.
-The experiences are very positive, and the participants experience an improved quality of life by making a difference in the labor market and being an equal part of the community.
-At the same time, we have built up a loyal and stable group of employees who thrive on familiar routine tasks in the stores and who contribute to a good and positive working climate.
+Since the collaboration was established in 2012, several hundred graduates from LEV have been employed in jobs with wage subsidies for their supplementary disability pensions.
+The experiences are very positive, and the participants experience an improved quality of life by making a difference in the labour market and being an equal part of the community.
+At the same time, we have built up a loyal and stable group of employees who thrive with familiar routine tasks in the stores and who contribute to a good and positive working climate.

 ´Fleksjob´ is an offer for people who, due to a permanent and significantly reduced ability to work, need employment on special terms.
-At Salling Group, we believe that all effort has value, not just for the individual, but for the entire workplace.
-That is why we offer fleksjob placements in all parts of our organization and are happy to take special consideration so that the individual can bring their strengths and skills into play.
+At Salling Group, we believe that all effort has value – not just for the individual but for the entire workplace.
+That is why we offer fleksjob placements in all parts of our organisation and are happy to make special considerations so the individual can bring their strengths and skills into play.